Jathurshan0330/TSNE_Visualizer/README.md

 # TSNE_Visualizer

 Visualizing the learned representations is extremely important in deep learning for interpretations.
 Additionally, tracing back to the original inputs from the features will provide a better understanding of the learned representations.
 In order to efficiently conduct this task and support research, I created a simple interactive tool using streamlit and bokeh.
-This article will briefly guide you through the process.

 ### Input File format